 —to evaluate cerebrospinal fluid that protects the spinal cord and brain

 Your child's nerve responses may be tested.
 This can be done with: Sensory evoked potentials testVisual evoked potential test

 Images may be taken of your child's bodily structures.
 This can be done with an

 The goals of MS treatment are to: Relieve symptomsPrevent relapsesDelay disabilitySlow disease progression

 Work with the doctor to develop a treatment plan for your child.
 Options include:

-Examples of medicines used to treat MS in children include: Corticosteroids—to reduce inflammation and shorten MS flare-upsInterferon beta—used to suppress the immune systemIntravenous immunoglobulin—a type of antibody
+Examples of medications used to treat MS in children include: Corticosteroids—to reduce inflammation and shorten MS flare-upsInterferon beta—used to suppress the immune systemIntravenous immunoglobulin—a type of antibody

 Depending on the symptoms, the doctor may recommend that your child works with a: Physical therapist to help with muscle strength and tone, dexterity, and walking ability—Participating in a regular exercise program may also be helpful.Speech/language pathologistOccupational therapist to help with daily living tasksPsychologist or therapist to help with coping skills